andreimatveyeu/mcp_jenkins/src/mcp_jenkins/functions_schema.md

     Action name: "create_job"
     Parameters:
         - job_name (string, required): The desired name for the new job (e.g., "my-new-job").
-        - command (string, required): The shell command to be executed by the job (e.g., "echo Hello World").
+        - command (string, optional): The shell command to be executed by the job (e.g., "echo Hello World").
         - folder_name (string, optional): The name of the folder to create the job in (e.g., "MyFolder").
         - job_description (string, optional): A description for the job.